JT992/clocktower-homebrew-stuff/custom_definitions/README.md

 ### Haruspex

+**THIS CHARACTER HAS NOT BEEN TESTED!** The Haruspex's ability needs some serious balancing before it's ready to work.

 "Each night, if at least a third of the players are dead, choose a dead player: perform that character's night action (without affecting the board).
 If they are evil, you are poisoned until dawn."

 The Haruspex receives visions of the dead players they investigate.